culturemesh/CultureMeshAndroid/docs/source/index.rst

 Running the App
 ===============

 Open the root of the repository in
 `Android Studio <https://developer.android.com/studio/install>`_.
-Let Android Studio index the repository.
+Let Android Studio index the repository, and let Gradle install dependencies.
 Then run the app by clicking the play button in the upper right.
+You may have to disable ``Instant Run`` in order to successfully use ``Fabric`` with the API key in ``app/fabric.properties``.

 ------------------
 Indices and Tables